zegetech/zegetech.github.io/_posts/2018-11-08-developing-with-docker.md

 ~~~
 docker build -t name:tag . # the dot specifies the current directory as the build context
 ~~~
-This command will run through the dockerfile executing instructions sequentially.
+This command will run through the `Dockerfile` executing instructions sequentially.
 It will look for the image specified in the `FROM` instruction locally, and download it if its missing.
 Docker will then run the next instruction and output an intermediate image.
 This process is repeated until we have our final image.